bonolo1/expense-tracker-app/README.md

 docker run -d -p 8000:8000 bonolor/expense-tracker-app
 ```

-Select the "8000" port link next to "Open Port".
+2. Select the "8000" port link next to "Open Port".

 **Stop Running**

-To stop running, obtain the container id:
+To stop running the application, obtain the container id:

 ```
 docker ps -a
 ```

-Stop running the container
+Stop running the container to stop running the app:

 ```
 docker stop <container id>
 ```

 2. Open your browser and enter either